Sajid-Bit/Feature_Engineering/README.md

 Data sets usually contain a large number of features.
 We can use multiple algorithms to quickly disregard irrelevant features and identify those important features in our data.
 <br/>
 Feature selection algorithms can be divided into 1 of 3 categories: <br/>
-filter methods, wrapper methods, and embedded methods.
+> filter methods
+>wrapper methods
+>embedded methods.